KirstyWright/lumen-swagger/README.md

 ### Laravel

-If you wish to run this package, you can easily do it.
+If you wish to run this package on Laravel, you can easily do it.
 Just install it via Composer and you're done, thanks to its automatic package discovery.

 ```bash
 composer require benjamincrozat/lumen-swagger